jakecoffman/crud/README.md

 This project is not stable yet, API is still changing and there are missing features.

-It's already pretty useful so if you risk averse then use it and pitch in!
+It's already pretty useful so if you are not risk averse then use it and pitch in!

 ### Why